Ennoriel/svelte-reveal.js/README.md

 If you want to port this library to another framework, I'd be glad to convert this repo to a monorepo to make the maintenance easier.

+reveal.js is a window based library and is not SSR friendly.
+Though, it still works with static rendering!

 ## Installation

 Install svelte-reveal.js with your favorite package manager